Keilub/calebmallen/content/posts/ten-hairs.md

 *By Derek Anderson* <br>
 "ARGH, says five.
 And Six gives a TOOT!"

 Published 2015.
 This book is the first, but it's the same style and rhythm as the previous book.
 The story revolves around ten pigs who find themselves in need of a bath.
 As they dive into the bathtub, the pigs embark on a series of off the wall antics.
 The pigs give off big Minion vibes, which can be fun and silly; I can see a fun, whacky evening reading this to a child.
 The ending of this makes the other book make more sense, but it could've been done better in the other book, but it works in this book oddly enough.
-I did like the message of the book of enjoying time with an individual just as much as a gropu, but I'm wondering if I'm giving the book more meaning than intended.
+I did like the message of the book of enjoying time with an individual just as much as a group, but I'm wondering if I'm giving the book more meaning than intended.

 ## The Steadfast Tin Solider